vgurianov/srt/docs/experiment3.md

 | 8  | 0.73 | 0.67 | 0.59 | 13.04  | 1.29 | 1.24 |  3.89  |
 +----+------+------+------+--------+------+------+--------+
 ```
-The following notation is introduced in this table: No. is the system time step number, p is the measured pulse, v is the measured speed, va is the exact value of the speed, v, err% is the relative error of the speed measurement in%, E is the measured energy, Ea is the exact energy value, E, err% - relative error of energy measurement in%
+The following notation is introduced in this table: Tw is the system time step number, p is the measured pulse, v is the measured speed, va is the exact value of the speed, v, err% is the relative error of the speed measurement in%, E is the measured energy, Ea is the exact energy value, E, err% - relative error of energy measurement in %.
-The exact speed value is calculated by the formula
+Plot of the dependence of speed on momentum are shown in Fig. 2.
 ![Fig2](Fig3-3-2.png)
 Figure 2.
 Velocity as function from momentum

-The exact energy value is calculated by the formula
+Points are measurement data, a continuous line is an analytical curved.
+Dash line is numerical solution (Euler method).
+For clarity, a plot of the dependence of speed on momentum for the classical case is also given (straight line).
+Plot of the dependence of speed on momentum are shown in Fig. 3.
 ![Fig3](Fig3-3-3.png)
 Figure 3.
 Energy as function from momentum

-Graphs of the dependence of speed on momentum are shown in Fig. 1.
-Points are measurement data, a continuous line is an analytical curve.
-For clarity, a graph of the dependence of speed on momentum for the classical case is also given (straight line).
+Points are measurement data, a continuous line is an analytical curved.
+Dash line is numerical solution (Euler method).

 ## 3. Description of experiment2 modul